Jyotiraditya077/Works-todo/README.md

 ## Features

 ✔️ Add, remove, and check off tasks with a single click.
 ✔️ Persistent data storage using LocalStorage.
 ✔️ Responsive design for all screen sizes.
 ✔️ Clean and readable task layout with interactive icons.
 ✔️ Minimal, fast-loading interface powered by Vite.

 ---

 ## Demo

-🔗 <strong>Live App</strong>: <a href="https://works-todo.netlify.app/" target="_blank" rel="noopener noreferrer">works-todo</a>
+🔗 **Live App**: [works-todo](https://works-todo.netlify.app) _(opens in new tab)_

 ---